Stationary Black Holes

-We can now come back to the problem of the contracting dust cloud according to the Einstein theory.
-For simplicity we take the density of the dust to be uniform --- the so-called Oppenheimer-Snyder solution.
+We can now come back to the question of the contracting dust cloud according to the Einstein theory.
+For simplicity we take the density of the dust to be uniform --- the so-called Oppenheimer--Snyder solution.
 It then turns out that, in the course of collapse, the surface of the dust will eventually cross the Schwarzschild radius, leaving behind a Schwarzschild black hole.
-If one follows the dust cloud further, a singularity will eventually form, but will not be visible from the "outside region" (where $r>2m$).
-For astronomical masses the Schwarzschild radius will be ``astronomically large" (\emph{e.g.}, $2m$ equals three kilometers when $m$ is the mass of the sun), and standard phenomenological matter models such as that for dust can still be trusted, so the previous objection to the Newtonian scenario does not apply.
+If one follows the dust cloud further, a singularity will form, but will not be visible from the "outside world", where $r>2m$.
+For solar-mass objects the Schwarzschild radius is of the order of kilometers, and it is of the order of millions of kilometers for the black hole in the center of our galaxy, so standard phenomenological matter models such as that for dust can still be trusted, and the previous objection to the Newtonian scenario does not apply.